erkan1863/erkan1863.github.io/_pages/experiences.md

     - Worked at the Simulation and Mission Planning Software Division.
     - Used **C++** and **.NET** to create the simulation environment for navigation algorithms for cruise missiles.

-* June - August 2020: Summer Intern in Systems Engineering
+* June - August 2020: Systems Engineering Intern
   * **ASELSAN**, On-site, Ankara, Turkey
     - Studied on a nonlinear radar tracking problem and obtained **5.2%** increase in filtering performance.
     - Compared the performance of iterative and non-iterative Kalman Filters **(EKF, UKF, PLF)** in MATLAB.
     - Specializing in sensor fusion techniques for data integration.

-* August - September 2019: Summer Intern in Simulation Engineering
+* August - September 2019: Simulation&Modeling Engineering Intern
   * **Tübitak SAGE**, On-site, Ankara, Turkey
     - Modeled sound behavior for a flight simulator in **MATLAB**, including simulations of physical characteristics e.g Doppler effect.